mterczynski/blog/_posts/2024-02-28-builder-design-pattern.markdown

 });
 ```

 The code has become lengthy again, but now the code for creating a new car is very readable.
-We can now also provide the parameters in any order we want.
+We can now also provide the parameters in any order we want which can be very handy.

 ```typescript
 // this also works: